Jdo300/Roo-Code/documentation/roocode-api.md

 - `message`: `string` - The message to log.

 **Return Type:**
-`void` - This method does not return a value.
+`void` - This method does not return a value

 ---